Curtis L Johnson, PhD

 Dan is a PhD student in Biomedical Engineering after graduating from UD with his Bachelor’s degree in Mechanical Engineering in 2016.
 Dan’s current projects include developing protocols and actuators for multi-excitation MR elastography for analyzing anisotropic properties of fibrous tissue.
 He will apply this methodology to analyze white matter changes in traumatic brain injuries in hockey players as well as a tool to analyze muscular tissue injury and recovery.
 Dan enjoys biking, playing club frisbee, and hiking in his free time.

 Peyton is a PhD student in Biomedical Engineering at UD and is currently working to measure the viscoelastic properties of the hippocampus using high-resolution MRE for applications in aging and disease.
 She graduated from Worcester Polytechnic Institute with Bachelor of Science degrees in Biomedical Engineering and Mechanical Engineering in 2017.
 Outside of the lab, Peyton enjoys ice skating, reading, and traveling.
+Peyton is the recipient of the 2019 Excellence in Graduate Teaching Award from the UD.

 Grace is a PhD student in Biomedical Engineering at UD, and previously completed her BS in Biomedical Engineering and MBA at UD.
 As an undergraduate she worked as a Summer Scholar in the lab before starting and graduated in 2017.
 Grace is currently working on developing techniques for fast brain MRE of children with developmental disorders.
 When she is not in the lab you can find Grace at the beach.